 This heavy 120+ minute economic simulator brings a lot to the table in a small box.
 Featuring an era deck worker placement system, with an interactive map and separate train line income track, TOKYO METRO will challenge economists and gamers alike!

 …gives me anxiety.
 A two-hour economic simulator?
 That’s actually my nightmare.
 Regardless, I know a large percentage of the population for whom economic strategies as games are like catnip.
 Bonus points if you’re familiar with the Tokyo metro.
 It may just bring back some terrifying, anxiety-ridden lovely travel memories.
-Buy Tokyo Metro from the manufacturer.

 Tokyo Metro information